 So, simply put, the absolute best thing you can do is pray.
 Ask God to give you patience.
 Ask God to guide your hand as you are raising your children and teaching them what is right.
 Ask God to strengthen your relationship with your spouse.
 The more you pray the more you will feel the “peace that passes all understanding.”
 (Philippians 4:7) This is one of my favorite verses because we don’t understand the ultimate plan.
 We will never understand it.
 But if we trust in His plan we will have peace.

-So these are a few rules that I’ve learned to live by in the past year, that I hope will be helpful for you as well.
-I must say, that last point went in a bit of a different direction than I intended when I started writing it, but this is a space where I spill my thoughts and my heart, and I hope that it encourages you in some way!
+So these are a few rules that I’ve learned to live by in the past year, that I hope will be encouraging and helpful for you as well.

 Do you have any rules that you live by as a parent?
 Do you find yourself struggling in any of these areas as well?